Hugo F. Rodriguez: Career

 A career United States Foreign Service officer, Rodriguez has served in missions in Italy, Peru, Mexico, Paraguay, and others.
 He joined the Bureau of Western Hemisphere Affairs in January 2019, serving as deputy assistant secretary and later acting principal deputy assistant secretary.
 He resigned from these positions in December 2021.

 On February 13, 2023, he became the Principal Deputy Assistant Secretary in the Bureau of Consular Affairs.

 Nomination to be United States ambassador to Nicaragua

 On May 6, 2022, President Joe Biden nominated Rodriguez to be the next ambassador to Nicaragua.
-On July 28, 2022, the Nicaraguan government announced that it had withdrawn their approval of Rodriguez's nomination to the ambassadorship after he made comments criticizing the regime during his confirmation hearings.
-Despite this, Rodriguez was confirmed by the Senate on September 29, 2022.
+On July 28, 2022, the Nicaraguan government announced that it had withdrawn their approval of Rodriguez's nomination to the ambassadorship after he made comments criticizing the regime during his confirmation hearings before the Senate Foreign Relations Committee.
+Despite this, Rodriguez was favorably reported by the committee on August 3, 2022, and was confirmed by the Senate on September 29, 2022.
 However, on September 30, the Vice President of Nicaragua Rosario Murillo reaffirmed their July position and said Rodriguez would not be admitted to Nicaragua.